pyahmed/PyCORN/README.md

 - The Logbook is not written out at the moment because non-ascii chars are not handled.

 Requirements:
-- Python 2.7 or 3.x (Tested on 2.7/3.4 on Windows)
+- Python 2.7 or 3.x (Tested on Windows 7 / Mac OSX)
-- optional matplotlib (for plotting)
+- optional: working matplotlib installation (for plotting)

 Usage:
 - See docs/USAGE.txt